AndreasG11/MAE224/Lab-1,-Part-1:-Lab-Equipment-Basics.md

 This course begins by quickly leading you through the basics of the equipment used in the lab and some simple measurements.
 You are expected to be familiar with the concepts of voltage, current, resistance, and Ohm's law; although these will be reviewed briefly in this guide.

-At certain points in the lab your lab group will be required to demonstrate the successful completion of an activity to either the TA or Mike. **These points will be indicated in boldface type** and must be completed before moving on to the next section of the lab manual
+At certain points in **all of the labs** your group will be required to demonstrate the successful completion of an activity to either the TA or Mike. **_These points will be indicated in italicized boldface type_** and **must** be completed before moving on to the next section of the lab manual.

 ## Laboratory Tools and Equipment

 The first step of this lab is to set up your Particle Photon.
-Follow the tutorial [here](https://github.com/d008/MAE224/wiki/Setting-Up-a-Particle-Photon). **Make sure to verify with the TA that your LED is blinking!**
+Follow the tutorial [here](https://github.com/d008/MAE224/wiki/Setting-Up-a-Particle-Photon). **_Make sure to verify with the TA that your LED is blinking!_**

 Now, with your Particle Photon unplugged and powered off, insert it into the breadboard as shown below.